blacklightpy/vaultofknowledge/My way of classifying religions.md

 	- The Teachings of Submission by Prophet Muhammad
 		- The Ways of The People who follow only the Recitation of Muhammad
 		- The Ways of The People of Tradition and The Majority
+			- Creed
+				- The Teachings of Scholar Ahmed ibn Hanbal (Literalism)
+				- The Teachings of Scholar Abu al-Hasan al-Ash'ari
+				- The Teachings of Scholar Abu Mansur al-Maturdi
+			- Jurisdiction
 				- The Teachings of Scholar Ahmed ibn Hanbal
 					- The Teachings of Scholar Muhammad ibn Abd' al-Wahhab
 				- The Teachings of Scholar ash-Shaafaa'ee
 				- The Teachings of Scholar Abu Haneefa
 				- The Teachings of Scholar Maalik ibn Anas
 		- The Teachings of The People of The House of Muhammad (Rejectors of Khalifs)
 			- The Teachings of the Fivers
 			- The Teachings of the Seveners